quii/learn-go-with-tests/time.md

 Let's create an implementation of `BlindAlerter` that we can use in our application.

-Create `BlindAlerter.go` and move our `BlindAlerter` interface and add the new things below
+Create `blind_alerter.go` and move our `BlindAlerter` interface and add the new things below

 ```go
 package poker